 Are There Any Exemptions From H-1B Cap?

 Apart from the regular H-1B numbers, the Appropriations Act of 2004 created an additional 20,000 H-1B visas by way of an exemption from the regular cap.
 Such visas are available to those who have a master’s or higher degree from a U.S. academic institution or university.

 How Soon Should The Application Be Filed?

 The H-1B filing begins on April 1 for a work start date of October 1 of the same year.
 Thus, employers can file H-1B petitions on April 1 but the employee can only start working for the U.S. Company from October 1.

 It is better to finalize the candidates and keep the H-1B petitions ready for filing on April 1 because:

-- You can avoid the $1,410 Premium processing fee as there is sufficient time available for obtaining the approval and then getting the visa stamped
+- You can try to avoid the $1,225 Premium processing fee as there should be sufficient time available for obtaining the approval and then getting the visa stamped

 - Considering that there is a waiting period of several weeks for getting visa appointments at various consulates, the sooner you get an H-1B approval, the sooner you can book an appointment for consular interviews

 Because of H-1B cap issues, you need to plan for the next financial year in advance.
 At this point you need to devise a suitable strategy for hiring a foreign national and plan the filing accordingly.
 If you miss petitioning for an employee before the cap is reached this year, you will have to wait until next year to file an H-1B petition or look for an alternate visa category, which may or may not match your requirements.
 Hence, it becomes all the more important to ascertain your staffing requirements and plan the filing of H-1B petitions for employees whom you need to employ on time.